 Climb aboard this traditional Brixham Trawler as she sails around Berry Head for the Dartmouth Regatta.

-This three-day cruise is a great way to spend a weekend and experience Dartmouth regatta on a Brixham trawler.
+This five-day cruise is a great way to spend a sailing holiday and experience Dartmouth Royal Regatta on a historic Brixham trawler.

 Your voyage will leave from Pilgrim’s home port of Brixham.
 Brixham is a busy fishing port, so watch out for local vessels bringing in their catch, as well as other traditional vessels sailing past.
 After sailing out of Brixham, Pilgrim will take you around Berry Head towards Dartmouth.
 Berry Head is a limestone headland, and this area of outstanding natural beauty is home to colonies of guillemots, black-legged kittiwakes, kestrels and gulls.
 As you sail past the headland, have your binoculars at the ready and keep your eyes peeled for porpoises and dolphins which will often join Pilgrim, playing in the wake of the bow.